ahujamoh/anandchowdhary.com/content/about.md

 ---
 title: About
-intro: Anand Chowdhary is a creative technologist and entrepreneur from New Delhi, India, currently living in Enschede, the Netherlands.
-He is the co-founder and CEO of Oswald Labs.
+intro: Mohit Ahuja is a creative software developer from New Delhi, India currently living in Södertälje, Stockholm (Sweden).
+He is currently wokring with Scania as a software engineer in their sales and marketing team.
 ---

 <div class="image">